waterlou/calcsmos-help-pages/content/menu.md

 metaDescription: "This is the meta description"
 ---

 You can access side menu by swiping from lift to right of the screen.
+Or by tapping the down arrow button at the top of screen when history pane is hidden.

+The menu is consists of few sections:

-Actions
+## Actions

+You can select some actions for current calculation. e.g. Print, Share.

-Spaces
+## Spaces

+You can create and select space for different tasks.
+Each space have it's own history.

-Overlays
+## Overlays

+Overlay allows you to add extra function to current calculator, e.g. Tip Calculator, Rate Converter.
+Select the current selected overlay can disable and hide the current overlay.

-Settings
+## Settings

+All settings of the app can be changed here.